MadsenC/MadsenC/README.md

 Here is a little about me...

-- 🔭 I’m currently 16 years old
+- 🔭 I’m currently 18 years old
 - 🌱 I’m currently learning java

-- 👯 Going to be a software engineer
+You may contact me through my email:

-(( If you have any questions ask! ))
+#madsencoop@gmail.com